 Manage Redpanda Self-Hosted in Kubernetes

-You can customize the Redpanda Helm chart to configure the cluster and the Kubernetes components that the chart deploys.
+Customize the values of the Redpanda Helm chart to configure the cluster and the Kubernetes components that the chart deploys.

 - Configure Cluster Properties in Kubernetes

-- Tiered Storage in Kubernetes
+- Storage for Redpanda in Kubernetes

 - Networking and Connectivity in Kubernetes

 Clients must be able to connect directly to each Pod that runs a Redpanda broker.